Skip to main content

 Monday 7 October

-The flood warning for the River Purwell has been downgraded to a flood alert.
-Flooding is still possible for the next few days.
+The flood warning for the River Purwell has been removed.

 Friday 4 October